You must all have heard about the term bike run-in period (or break-in period). Let us, in this article, quickly talk about its details.

 Do’s and Don’ts of Engine Oil

-- During break in period engine oil changing duration is shorter, (in other word engine oil life is shorter so as to ensure engine life longer) so check the level, quality and quantity of engine oil regularly.
+- During break in period engine oil change duration is shorter, so check the level, quality and quantity of engine oil regularly.

-- Use only mineral or semi synthetic oil during the run in period, the reason being is the engine moving parts need to rub and get polished with each other, synthetic oil has high lubricating properties thus it will result in uneven polishing of engine parts.
+- Try to use company recommended mineral or semi synthetic oils during the run in period only.
+Moving parts of an engine need to rub and get polished against each other; fully synthetic oil has high lubricating properties thus it may result in uneven settling of engine parts.

-- Careful in Engine oil changing intervals during run in period
+- Be careful in engine oil changing intervals during run in period.